leberns/sp-hello-events/README.md

 This project demonstrates a couple of development techniques within the modern SharePoint.

-It is relatively common that solutions to manage News or Events within an organization are implemented on top of SharePoint.
-This project implements an Events solution, but with a few changes it could be adapted to a simple News solutions.
+It is relatively common that solutions to manage Events or News within an organization are implemented on top of SharePoint.
+This project implements an Events management solution.

 ## User Stories